twofishrec/transformer/README.md

 Depending on the use cases, the reference data could be externalized into property files to allow for externalized configuration/adjusting or from a datasource (in memory or otherwise).

-Made some changes to make use of the Streams API.
+The recent work replaced some verbose looping constructs with the Streams API.